- Verdict: KOS is a bit below average when compared to other vegan protein powders. However, it is one of the better organic powders.

 The first is mixability.
 If a powder doesn’t mix well, you’ll have chunks or grains floating around in the shake, which generally detract from the overall taste.

-It got pretty clogged, indicating that it really did not mix well.
+It got pretty clogged, showing that it really did not mix well.

 After a few runs, the median weight of the clumps was 5 grams, which equates to a score of 9.375 out of 25.
-This is the biggest weakness of the products.
+This is the biggest weakness of this protein powder.

 But on the other hand, the overall taste is largely determined by the flavor.
 The “taste” rating that I give to each protein shake is a subjective one that I give to each protein powder, although I try to be consistent.